Preamble

 Article 1.

 The scientific, technical and professional achievements of ISPRS depend to a very large extent on the results presented by working groups at symposia and congresses.
 Activities of working groups are the corner-stone of the functioning of ISPRS.
-The Schermerhorn Award will recognize contributions on the working group level and can be made to a Working Group Chair, Co-chair, Secretary or member of a working group.
+The Schermerhorn Award recognizes contributions at the working group level and shall be made to a single Working Group Officer (Chair, Co-chair or Secretary).

 Article 2.

-The Schermerhorn Award is granted to a member of a working group who, through his/her commitment, has achieved extremely worthwhile and successful scientific meeting(s) of a very high level, gaining sufficient interest (participation by a broad range of countries worldwide) and high level of reporting throughout the four year period up to an ISPRS Congress.
+The Schermerhorn Award is granted to a Working Group Officer who, through his/her commitment, has achieved extremely worthwhile and successful scientific meeting(s) of a very high level, gaining sufficient interest (participation by several countries) and good reporting throughout the four year period up to an ISPRS Congress.

 Article 3.

-The Schermerhorn Award shall consist of a plaque and monetary grant of 1,250 CHF provided by the Society "Geo-Information Netherlands."
+The Schermerhorn Award shall consist of a plaque and monetary grant of 1,250 SFr provided by the Society “Geo-Information Netherlands.”

 Article 4.